|

 the Alcohol Help Line 28 years ago, and has evolved considerably

+since.
 Like many of the hotline’s original volunteers, I had done

 hours of volunteer, and later paid, phone work for Dial-a-Bottle,